hantash07/decency_injection/README.md

 ### Context Isolation:
 - By following dependency injection, it prevents memory leaks of accidentlly passing activity context into global object.

+### Distinction in Dependency Injection:
+- An object that encapsulate data only does not need to be injected outside.
+Only an object which encapsulate behaviour needed to be injected outside.

+### Dependency Injection Architecture Patterns deals with objects not data structure.